 Special offers for loyalty members and email subscribers

 We’re all familiar with the holiday season discount emails.
 By using captivating email subject lines, entice these consumers to open your email and see what you have to offer.
-Position your holiday deals as perfect gifts for loved ones or treats for themselves in 2021.
+Position your holiday deals as perfect gifts for loved ones or treats for themselves in the coming year.
 Use Hotelchamp targeting to show the same offer messaging to these people when they click through to your website.
 Reducing the path to purchase and reaffirming your messaging.
 If they’ve already shown interest by clicking through from the email, make sure to keep them interested once they get to your website.

 Target the gift-givers

-Inspire potential guests to treat themselves
+Inspire potential guests to treat themselves and others

 Make it easy

-More people shopping online, means more people visiting your website and booking engine.
+More people shopping online means more people visiting your website and booking engine.
 Streamline the purchase process and highlight relevant offers when people land on your website.
-Provide additional support through LiveChat or use ‘contact us’ CTAs especially during these busy periods when people might have more questions.
+Provide additional support through LiveChat or use ‘contact us’ CTAs, especially during these busy periods when people might have more questions.

 Be generous with your festive offers

 Around holidays such as Black Friday, deal hunters are out and people are looking for the best deals they can.
 Around Black Friday, some hotels offer discounts as high as 55%, with around 10-20% being the standard seen by Hotelchamp.
 If you know your target guests are very price-sensitive, these generous discounts will appeal to them.
-Remember that you can add terms into these offers that can restrict high demand dates so that you aren’t losing revenue by selling out at heavily discounted rates.
+Remember that you can add terms to these offers that can restrict high-demand dates so that you aren’t losing revenue by selling out at heavily discounted rates.

 Don’t miss out on Black Friday offers